sanskriti16/robustest_documentation_source/hubappium_new.rst

 .. role:: underline
     :class: underline

-To run your Appium tests using the new RobusTest Hub for Appium, you need to do the following
+To run your Appium tests using the new RobusTest Hub for Appium, you need to do the following:

 **1. Appium server URL**